AICLOUDK/my-website/README.md

 - It is automatically loaded by web servers when no specific filename is requested.
 - It forms the foundation of your website’s content and structure.

-If you'd like, I can help you create or understand a specific `index.html` file—just let me know!